-Widespread species such as E. cerinthoides and E. caffra, found in the Cape and Drakensberg, and E. arborea, found in Europe and TA (Désamore & al., 2011; Gizaw & al., 2013), are exceptional in Erica.
-Almost all extant species are restricted to just one of the areas as defined here (including species such as E. silvatica and E. benguelensis that are widespread across disjunct areas within TA), and species radiations leading to most of the present day diversity of Erica were within single areas (Pirie & al., 2016).
+Widespread species such as E. cerinthoides and E. caffra, found in the Cape and Drakensberg, and E. arborea, found in Europe and Tropical Africa (Désamoré & al., 2011; Gizaw & al., 2013), are exceptional in Erica.
+Almost all extant species are restricted to just one of the areas as defined here (including species such as E. silvatica and E. benguelensis that are widespread across disjunct areas within Tropical Africa), and species radiations leading to most of the present day diversity of Erica were within single areas (Pirie & al., 2016).
 This suggests that species distributions were restricted throughout the evolution of the Erica African/Madagascan clade, and that the areas remained isolated during this period (i.e. the last c.
 15 Ma; Pirie & al., 2016).
-We would also argue that it lends credibility to results obtained under a DEC+J model that includes jump dispersal, despite arguable drawbacks in the implementation of that model (Ree & Sanmartín, 2018).
+We would also argue that it lends credibility to results obtained under DEC+J, in which some range shifts were treated as cladogenetic dispersal events (instead of by inferring seemingly implausible widespread distributions), despite arguable drawbacks in the implementation of that model (Ree & Sanmartín, 2018).

 Nevertheless, the extent and position of suitable habitats across the Afrotemperate shifted considerably during this timeframe, and the implicit assumption of our analyses, that they can be treated as consistent during the Erica diversification, is a considerable simplification.
-This may not impact the results of a broader scale analysis such as the one we present here, but is important in the context of diversifications within regions, such as those within the Cape (Linder, 2003; Dupont et al., 2011; Schnitzler et al., 2012; Hoffmann, Verboom & Cotterill, 2015) or Drakensberg (Bentley, Verboom & Bergh, 2014).
+This may not impact the results of a broader scale analysis such as the one we present here, but might be important in the context of diversifications within regions, such as those within the Cape (Linder, 2003; Dupont et al., 2011; Schnitzler et al., 2012; Hoffmann, Verboom & Cotterill, 2015) or Drakensberg (Bentley, Verboom & Bergh, 2014).
 To assess the impact of climatic changes on the dramatic radiation of Cape Erica, for example, it would be important to translate niches into past distributions to model the shifting extents and interconnectedness of populations through time (cf. Mairal & al., 2017).

-Conclusions: The overall picture to be gleaned from the colonisation history of Erica across the Afrotemperate is one of infrequent dispersal limited by geographic proximity and/or niche similarity.
-Distance in particular is a good predictor of dispersal frequencies, and lack of dispersals where they might be expected – in the case of Erica, the Drakensberg acting as a sink, rather than stepping stone to wider dispersal – can point to biological and historical idiosyncrasies of particular lineages.
+Conclusions: The overall picture to be gleaned from the colonisation history of Erica across the Afrotemperate is one of infrequent dispersal limited by geographic distance and niche similarity.
+Lack of dispersals where they might be expected – in the case of Erica, the Drakensberg acting as a sink, rather than stepping stone to wider dispersal – can point to biological and historical idiosyncrasies of particular lineages.
 Our results also show the importance of single unique events that can run counter to general trends.
 In Erica, three particularly long distance dispersals, two with large shifts in niche, were followed by species radiations – most notably in the Cape – that dominate the narrative of the group as a whole.
 Our results serve to further emphasise the importance of such rare events, in which unique biome shifts fuel dramatic evolutionary radiations.